friznit/alive/README.txt

 Setting Up A Dedicated Server
 -----------------------------------------
 Unless you are a MANW Jury member, you will need to register your server on ALiVE War Room.
-The War Room (group pages) have further details on setting up your dedicated server along with a configuration file for you to download.
+The War Room (Group/Server settings) have further details on setting up your dedicated server along with a configuration file for you to download.

 NOTE: MANW jury members may register their own server if they wish.
 Please replace the alive.cfg file if you do (with the alive.cfg file provided during server registration).